One

 Part 2

-Students should take the most challenging science, math, and English courses availed in high school.
+take the most challenging science, math, and English courses availed in high

 CHOOSE THE RIGHT!!!